 In the case of children, chickens teach responsibility.
-If children are involved in caring for the family flock they will learn valuable lessons.
-Getting up as the roosters crow to feed and tend the coops.
+If children are involved in caring for the family flock, they will learn valuable lessons.
+Getting up as the rooster’s crow to feed and tend the coops.
 Then locking up the coops at dusk and collecting the days eggs.
 Children learn an appreciation for the chickens as they tend and interact with the flock.
 If they have a small coop of their own with a few hens to tend, they will quickly become pampered pets.
-Chickens can be as much of a family pet as a dog can.
-They are affectionate, intelligent, and enjoy interacting with their care taker.
+Chickens can become family pets like a dog.
+They are affectionate, intelligent, and enjoy interacting with their caretaker.
 The girls on the other hand will quickly learn who their human is and look forward to seeing them every morning.

-Keeping backyard chickens is a source of therapy like noting else I have experienced.
+Keeping backyard chickens is a source of therapy like nothing else I have experienced.
 No matter how bad my day has been, my girls are always happy to see me.

 Like dogs, chickens love affection.
 I have several ladies and a few roosters who readily jump on my lap eager for attention as soon as I sit down.
 They enjoy the companionship from their human keeper.
 Once on my lap they tell me all about their days, clucking all the details as I eagerly listen.
-It’s hard to be sad around a flock of lovable backyard companions who are so happy to know that I am apart of their lives.
+It’s hard to be sad around a flock of lovable backyard companions.

 Others have expressed the same in relation to their flocks.
-Chickens really are an anti depressant with feathers.
+Chickens really are the antidepressant with feathers.

 One of the funniest interactions that a flock can engage in is something I call “the chicken keep away game”.
 The game commences like this.
 A hen finds something delectable such as a juicy bug or big worm.
 She will announce to the flock with glee that she has found a prize.
-With the object in her beak she will run around the yard while the others chase her, wanting a piece of her find.
+With the object in her beak, she will run around the yard while the others chase her, wanting a piece of her find.
 Depending on how large the trophy morsel is, this could go on for some time.
-Changing beaks several times till finally someone eats or looses it, which ever comes first.
-This is just about as close as a flock of chickens can get to touch football.
-If you have a flock of mixed breeds the entertainment value is increased.
+Changing beaks several times till finally someone eats or loses it, whichever comes first.
+This is just about as close as a flock of chickens can get to a round of touch football.
+If you have a flock of mixed breeds, the entertainment value is increased.
 Some breeds have quirks or unique things about them that separates them from others.
 Take the Polish for example.

-In addition, they are a very curious breed, always getting themselves into trouble then not able to see well enough to get themselves out.
+In addition, they are a very curious breed, always getting themselves into trouble, then not able to see well enough to get themselves out.
 They will often call for other flock members to come a rescue them from their predicament.
-Typically one or more of the rooster will come to their aid.
+Typically, one or more of the roosters will come to their aid.
 I have 14 Polishes in my flock of various colors, all of them possess this particular niche for comedy.

 I have spent many hours being entertained by my flock.
 At times its better than prime time TV.
-Before I had chickens I would have never equated them with comedy.
+Before I had chickens, I would have never equated them with comedy.
 My girls are now my go to for a happy hour with the hens.
-I have to admit at times I will bring a few grapes just to stir the pot and watch their antics as they play the “chicken keep away game”.
-Let the games begin.
+I have to admit at times, I will bring a few grapes just to stir the pot and watch their antics as they play the “chicken keep away game”.

-There are many others advantages of keeping chickens.
+There are many other advantages of keeping chickens.
 The list could go on, I have only listed my top 10 reasons.
 I hope that you have found this post helpful.
-If you have any questions please post them in the comments.
-I will get back to you as soon as I can.
+If you have any questions, please post them in the comments.
+You can also drop me a line at firstname.lastname@example.org

 Why I wanted to build a Grape Arbor?

 Building a Grape Arbor has been a dream of mine for a very long time.
-Not only functional as a trellis to grow grape vines on, Grape Arbors add a majestic presence to your backyard or garden.
+Not only functional as a trellis for the grapes to grow on, Grape Arbors add a majestic presence to your backyard or garden.
 They command attention as you enter their sacred space.
-To make the most of your time and effort , you can attach a porch swing or hammock swings to the Arbor for a more romantic and relaxing seating area in your backyard.
+To make the most of your time and effort, you can attach a porch swing or hammock swings.
+Installing solar light to Arbor creates a romantic and relaxing seating area in your backyard.

 Building a Grape Arbor.